Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

         parallelization.
 This is unsafe and should only be used for marking colliders as hit or for writing to an `EntityCommandBuffer.ParallelWriter`

-## Why is FindPairs so slow?

-Great question!
-Psyshock internally schedules multiple generic jobs for FindPairs dynamically.
-The Burst Compiler currently does not support generic jobs without declarations of their concrete types.

-Beginning in Psyshock 0.2.2, the dispatcher was updated to implicitly generate concrete instances of these generic jobs.
-However, this only works if a concrete instance of `IFindPairsProcessor` is passed into the FindPairs function.
-Invoking FindPairs in a generic context with a generic `IFindPairsProcessor` is not supported by Burst.

-Prior to Psyshock 0.2.2, the dispatcher relied on a tool called BurstPatcher.
-However, BurstPatcher is now removed.

-With Burst, FindPairs typically runs 20x – 100x faster.